-(1) Oversee independent audits, investigations, and compliants regarding possible violations of law, fraud, waste, abuse, and other internal control deficiencies as mandated by the Inspector General Act.
+(1) Oversee independent audits, investigations, and complaints regarding possible violations of law, fraud, waste, abuse, and other internal control deficiencies as mandated by 5 U.S.C.
+App., et seq.

-(2) Serve as an ex officio member of the OMC, providing an independent perspective on identification, assessment, and closure of material weaknesses on the Council's watch list.
+(2) Serve as an ex officio member of the MSC, providing an independent perspective on identification, assessment, and closure of material weaknesses on the Council's watch list.